marcorossi10/CarND-Behavioral-Cloning-P3/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road so that the the network could learn how to behave when the vehicle was getting closer to the road edges.
+I used a combination of center lane driving, recovering from right sides of the road so that the the network could learn how to behave when the vehicle was getting closer to the road edges.

 For details about how I created the training data, see the next section.